fgl82/simplemenu/README.md

 Simple launcher for the new bittboy.

 Controls:
-- TB: previous section
+- TB: switch between menu and screenshot modes.
-- TA: next section
+- TA: launch game.
-- A: launch game
+- B, in favorites: removes the game from favorites.
-- B: switch between menu and artwork modes
+- B, outside of favorites: adds a game to favorites.
+- Left: previous 10 games.
-- Left or Right: next or previous 10 games
+- Right: next 10 games.
+- Up: previous game.
-- Select:
+- Down: next game.
-  - +Start: shutdown
+- A: hotkey
+  - +Left: previous section.
+  - +Right: next section.
-  - +Up: overclocking, underclocking, normal (cyclic)
+  - +Up: previous letter.
-  - +Left or Right: scroll to the next next letter, forward or back
+  - +Down: next letter.
-- R: go into or exit the favorites screen
+- R: go into or exit the favorites screen.
-- Start, outside favorites: adds a game to favorites
-- Start, in favorites: removes the game from favorites
+- Start: cycle through overclocking (798), underclocking(408) and normal(702).
+- Select+Start: shut down.

 Notes:
 - Sections need to be added manually in the config file, the numbers at the end are the colors of the header, footer, body and associated text, in rgb form.